 Summary: The 12-month average for the building materials use tax has been steadily climbing.
 Even during the pandemic, 2020 levels are more than 10 percent higher than the 2019 12-month moving average.
 By April 2022, the 12-month average was more than 70 percent higher than the average in April 2019.
 While this is a reflection of the level of activity, it also encompasses the growth in the prices of construction materials.
-Since May 2022, the 12-month moving average has been on the decline, but it still remains above pre-Pandemic levels.
+From mid-2022 to mid-2023, the 12-month moving average declined, but it has since been back on an upward trajectory.